 This is the menu page that displays on bootup.
 There are 6 user adjustable options as well as graphics for the current routing block diagram and a live preview of all slider setting values.

-PATH.
-This option defines the overall signal routing of the instrument, and provides a context for the INS and OUTS parameters.
-The two options available are:
+Patch.
+This option defines the overall signal routing of the instrument, and provides a context for the Source parameters.
+The four options available are:

 - Warp.
 This path places the transform parameters inside a keyer feedback loop, for feedback trails and fractal generation